 The study of the composition and properties of matter and the investigation of the laws that govern the combination of elements.

 The study of the languages and cultures of ancient Greece and Rome.
-Students can concentrate in Classical Archaeology; Classical Civilization; Classics; Greek; or Latin.
+Students can concentrate in Classical Languages or Classical Civilizations.

 The use and impact of communication messages in human interaction.

 Develops not only reading, writing, and language skills, but also the awareness of cultural differences and interrelations.
 Students can concentrate in Comparative Literature or World Literature.

 Students will gain the knowledge necessary to use computer, social, and behavioral sciences within larger cultural questions of globalization, community, security, the ethics of privacy, social transformation, and social justice.